Keats/kickstart/README.md

 - All templating done through [Tera](https://tera.netlify.com/docs/installation/)
 - Choose your own adventure: supports conditional questions based on previous answers
 - Can load templates from a local directory or from a Git repository
+- Has conditional cleanup to not let irrelevant files in the projects

 ## Try it out